Hi-Media/reST-test/doc/Chap2-IntegrationGuidelines.rst

 Responses in XML Format
-  By default, HiPay TPP REST API returns XML with a root element of <response>. i.e. here is the default XML representation of a token lookup result.
+  By default, HiPay TPP REST API returns XML with a root element of <response>. e.g. here is the default XML representation of a token lookup result.

 .. code-block:: xml
     :linenos: